SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Results

-That said, we still find that SmileyLlama generates very good agreement with ChEMBL quantities across a diverse property set as seen in Figure \ref{fig:dist}.
-The UMAP visualization in Figure \ref{fig:dist}a finds that while there are small relative differences in densities, SmileyLlama generates molecules in every well-represented region of the chemical space of ChEMBL.
-Likewise, the distribution of molecular properties of interest to medicinal chemistry are in very good agreement between the SmileyLlama-generated molecules and ChEMBL molecules as shown in Figure \ref{fig:dist}b.
-Hence there are no obvious chemical regions of ChEMBL that are inaccessible to SmileyLlama.
-Furthermore, it has recently come to our attention that certain undesirable molecular scaffolds might be oversampled in CLM generative tasks.\cite{iminer} Supplementary Table S1 shows that although small percentages of these unviable chemical structures are present in the ChEMBL training data itself, all CLMs do not oversample these undesirable molecular scaffolds.
-Finally, while training was conducted at $T=1.0$, exploration of temperature used at inference on the Guacamol benchmark (Supplementary Fig. 1) suggests that this temperature is adequate for all tests described in the Results.
+SmileyLlama generates molecules in every well-represented region of the chemical space of ChEMBL.
+We also consider the distribution of molecular properties of interest to medicinal chemistry in Figure \ref{fig:dist}b, in which the KL-divergence values indicate all properties are in very good agreement between the SmileyLlama-generated molecules and ChEMBL molecules, and comparable to that from other models with high KL-divergence from Guacamole (Table \ref{tab:guacamol} and Supplementary Figures 3 and 4).
+Furthermore, small percentages of undesirable molecular scaffolds are present in the ChEMBL training data itself\cite{iminer}, but Supplementary Table 2 shows that SmileyLlama and most robust CLMs do not oversample these unviable chemical structures.
+Finally, while training was conducted at $T=1.0$, exploration of temperature used at inference on the Guacamol benchmark (Supplementary Figure 2) suggests that this temperature is adequate for all tests described in the Results.